Hunting Lease Agreement

 What: This is a Hunting Lease Agreement that is between the landowner, and the hunter who will be renting access to use the property solely for the purpose of hunting.
 The agreed-upon "rent" may be something other than money, such as "venison meat" or "neighborly good will".

-When: Sign this Hunting Lease before allowing them access to enter your property and hunt on the grounds.
+When: Sign this Hunting Lease before allowing them to access to enter your property and hunt on the grounds.

 IMPORTANT WARNING: The Hunting Lease is to be used at your own risk.
 Hunting and game laws vary from jurisdiction to jurisdiction and it is the landlord’s responsibility to make sure that use of this lease agreement shall comply with any state, province, county or local laws.